Hybrid rice: Strengths and drawbacks

-Hybrid vigor is expressed during the plant’s early vegetative and reproductive growth stages.
+Hybrid vigor is expressed during the plant's early vegetative and reproductive growth stages.
 Young hybrid seedlings have faster root and leaf development and better canopy development; the mature plant has increased total dry matter, larger panicles (the terminal shoots that produce grain), more spikelets (units of flower) per unit area, increased total weight of grains, and, consequently, higher yields.
 The downside is that farmers need to buy new seeds each season.
 The grains produced by purebred varieties are almost genetically identical to their parents and so can be stored for planting later.
 If a farmer tries to plant the genetically diverse seeds (produced by sexual reproduction) saved from a previous hybrid crop, the resultant plants will display widely varying traits, in much the same way that siblings look different, and the ensuing crop will be an inconsistently yielding disappointment.
+Additionally, the adoption of hybrid varieties continues to remain low in the Global South possibly due to its poor performance in certain environmental conditions.

 In China, the hybrid system involving limits on certain characteristics has prevented researchers from finding a way to cure poor resistance against disease and pests.
 Moreover, hybrid rice has more frequency on having "incidence of stem borer, whitebacked planthopper, leaf roller, bacterial blight, sheath blight, and viral diseases". "downey mildew, false smut, and kernel smut" occurred on hybrid rice more.
-Therefore, there is a huge increase in pesticide using on Hybrid rice than others.
+Therefore, there is a huge increase in pesticide using on hybrid rice than others.
 For example, in Hunan Province, compared to normal crop, extra 31% of pesticide was used in hybrid rice.
 Breeding process itself is also a limitation of development of hybrid rice.
 The cultivation of seed and high-skilled labor cost much money in the beginning, causing 20% of government avenue solving the gap.
 According to saying from famous Chinese scientist Yuan Longping, two-line systems are needed to build in the future due to the limited plateau area.
 Most importantly, the lack of genetic diversity has been the major problem needed to solve.